Georgia Apolonatos, Director Human Resources (Health, Safety & Wellness)

 The Facility Safety Specialist provides health and safety expertise, training and hazard assessments in areas such as working at heights, fall protection equipment inspection, fume hood performance validation, lockout/ tagout, machine guarding, lifting devices, and eyewash and safety showers.
 The Facility Safety Specialist also conducts incident investigations, and safety inspections.

-Rachel Pinto, Occupational Hygienist
+Bryan Lee, Occupational Hygienist

 The occupational hygienist develops, implements and manages programs in the specialized area of occupational hygiene that includes such topics as Indoor Air Quality, Noise, Mould, Chemical Exposures, Designated Substances, Thermal Stress, Respiratory Protection and Personal Protective Equipment.
 The hygienist provides training, conducts occupational hygiene assessments and monitoring for example, chemical exposure monitoring, and noise surveys, investigates, and recommends measures to mitigate/control hazardous workplace exposures.

 Rachel Pinto, Occupational Hygienist (on leave)

 The Manager of Research Risk manages and oversees the Biosafety, Laboratory Safety and Radiation Safety programs for the University and provides expertise for EHS assessment, management and regulatory compliance within research and teaching programs.

 The Radiation Safety Officers (RSOs) are responsible for managing all aspects of the Radiation Safety Program, which includes nuclear substances, lasers, x-rays.
 The program consists of training, inspections, internal permits and regulatory licensing, dosimetry, purchase and disposal.
 The RSOs also investigate and follow-up with radiation-related incidents or emergencies.